 This four (4) day course provides participants with the theory and practical skills required to monitor the effectiveness of traffic guidance schemes including adding and/or removing signs and devices within the scope and objectives of the Traffic Management Plan.
 This course is aimed at personnel in a Supervisory role, who are required to carry out risk management processes in the resource and infrastructure industries.
 The course is delivered face to face and includes practical training and assessments.

 This level of Main Roads WA accreditation is suited to Team Crew Leaders, Leading Hands, Supervisors, Project Managers or Approving Officers.

 7.45am arrival, 8.00am commencement

 For upcoming training course dates, locations and fees please visit our Training Calendar

-Upon successful completion, all participants will be issued with the following nationally recognised Statement of Attainment:
+Upon successful completion, all participants will be issued by AusQ Training RTO 52361 with the following nationally recognised Statement of Attainment:

 – RIIRIS402D Carry out risk management processes

-AusQ Training are an approved Main Roads WA training provider therefore participants will also receive a Main Roads WA Worksite Traffic Management (WTM) accreditation (valid for 3 years)
+AusQ Training is a Main Roads WA approved training provider therefore upon successful completion and meeting all the required Main Roads WA pre requisites participants will also receive a Main Roads WA Worksite Traffic Management (WTM) accreditation (valid for 3 years).